 PATHINT and PATHTREE have been used to develop systems in neuroscience, financial markets and combat analysis, as reported in several papers at

-These papers deal with discretization issues that have been addressed in several contexts, including nuclear physics as reported in several papers at
+These papers deal with discretization issues that have been addressed in several contexts, including theoretical physics as reported in several papers at

 A related sub-project is to implement the N-dimensional code in PATHINT into PATHTREE.